Naturopathic medicine & nutrition

 - Digestive issues like bloating, pain and constipation

 - Poor sleep and fatigue including chronic fatigue

 - Sinus troubles, including symptoms of hayfever

 Rather than simply managing or suppressing symptoms of disease and illness, a naturopathic doctor’s primary goal is to determine and treat the underlying causes and support the systems of the body and mind to heal.

 Some factors include:

 We import potent herbal and botanical medicines for both short and long-term treatment for a wide range of illness.
-You can be sure that all our herbal tinctures and liquids are independently-tested, clinical-grade and formulated to higher standards in purity and potency – made in Australia under strict, government-controlled GMP standards.
+You can be reassured to know that all our herbal tinctures and liquids are independently-tested, clinical-grade and formulated to higher standards in purity and potency; made in Australia under strict, government-controlled GMP standards.
 We choose organic wherever possible.

 At IMI we never stand still.
 Our naturopaths meet regularly as a team to assess, review and learn about the latest diagnostic methods, herbs and medicines.

 Did you know that while many therapists claim to be practicing ‘natural’ or ‘holistic’ medicine, there are only a handful of accredited institutions for naturopathic medicine?
 Certified naturopathic medicine practitioners are known as Naturopathic Physicians (N.D.) in North America and Europe, whereas in Australia, they are licensed as Naturopaths.